 NHL Game Summary - Toronto at Columbus

-Columbus, OH (Sports Network) - Jason Blake and Phil Kessel each scored twice, as the Toronto Maple Leafs dominated the Columbus Blue Jackets, 6-3, at Nationwide Arena.
+Columbus, OH (Sports Network) - Clarke MacArthur scored a pair of goals, leading the Toronto Maple Leafs to a 4-1 win over the Columbus Blue Jackets at Nationwide Arena.

 John-Michael Liles and Joey Crabb scored the other goals, and Joffrey Lupul added a pair of assists for the Leafs, who have won two straight.

 Ben Scrivens made 38 saves for Toronto to earn his first career win.

 "I've put in a lot of hard work to get to this point," Scrivens said of getting his first career win.
 "I probably gave up more rebounds than I wanted to but the guys were there blocking shots and picking up sticks."

 Ryan Johansen netted the only goal for the Jackets, losers of three of their last four games.